mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The general pattern for any change in the group state (e.g., to add or remove a user) is that it consists of two messages:

-Proposal
+Proposal:
 : This message describes the change to be made (e.g., add Bob to the group) but does not effect a change.

-Commit
+Commit:
 : This message changes the group state to include the changes described in a set of proposals.

-The simplest pattern is for a client to just send a Commit which contains one or more Proposals, for instance Alice could send a Commit with the Proposal Add(Bob) embedded to add Bob to the group.
+The simplest pattern is for a client to just send a Commit which contains one or more Proposals.
+For instance Alice could send a Commit with the Proposal Add(Bob) embedded to add Bob to the group.
 However, there are situations in which one client might send a proposal and another might send the commit.
 For instance, Bob might wish to remove himself from the group and send a Remove